poretsky/poretsky.github.io/android/smartvoice/index.md

 not used during a fairly long time or in case of resource deficiency.

-Application interface is available in English, Italian, Spanish, Portuguese (Brazilian and European variants), German, Croatian, Turkish, Polish, Hebrew, Russian and Ukrainian.
+Application interface is available in English, Italian, Spanish, Portuguese (Brazilian and European variants), German, Croatian, Czech, Slovak, Turkish, Polish, Hebrew, Russian and Ukrainian.

 By the way, I'd like to thank translators: